stanley-fork/nnd/README.md

  * no record/replay or backwards stepping

 Development status:
- * Essential features are there.
-But different people consider different features essential, and probably many of them are not implemented.
+ * Most standard debugger features are there.
+E.g. breakpoints, conditional breakpoints (but no data breakpoints yet), stepping, showing code and disassembly, watch expressions, builtin pretty-printers for most of C++ and Rust standard library.
+Many quality-of-life features are there (e.g. auto-downcasting abstract classes to concrete classes based on vtable).
+But I'm sure there are lots of missing features that I never needed but other people consider essential.
 Let me know.
  * I use it every day and find it very helpful.
  * Not widely tested - I only tried it on a few machines and a few real executables.
+ * Many features are probably not very discoverable.
+I should make some tutorial videos or something.
+For now, just play around, check the hints at the top left, and read `--help-*`.

 Distributed as a single 6 MB executable file with no dependencies.